 If we are investigated by a European or UK data protection authority, we may face fines and other penalties, including bans on processing and transferring personal data.
-EU and UK data protection authorities have the power to impose administrative fines for violations of the GDPR of up to a maximum of $\pounds 20$ (£17.5) million or 4% of the data controller's or data processor's total worldwide global turnover for the preceding fiscal year, whichever is higher, and violations of the GDPR may also lead to damages claims by data controllers and data subjects.
+EEA and UK data protection authorities have the power to impose administrative fines for violations of the GDPR of up to a maximum of €20 (£17.5 under the UK GDPR) million or 4% of our total worldwide global turnover for the preceding fiscal year, whichever is higher, and violations of the GDPR may also lead to damages claims by data controllers and data subjects.
 Such penalties are in addition to any civil litigation claims by data controllers, clients, and data subjects.
 As such, we will need to take steps to cause our processes to continue to be compliant with the applicable portions of the GDPR, but we cannot assure you that we will be able to implement changes in a timely manner or without significant disruption to our business, or that such steps will be effective, and we may face the risk of liability under the GDPR.